 - Which model of prophet is on a higher level – one who who simply follows Divine orders or one who takes initiative without prior consultation with Hashem?
 Contrast the opinions of R"Y Albo and Abarbanel and debate the issue at your Shabbat table.

 Devarim 19 speaks of the creation of ערי מקלט (cities of refuge) as places to which an inadvertent killer might flee from a גואל הדם (blood avenger).

 - What does this law suggest about the Torah's view of blood avengers?
-On one hand the very existence of such cities attests to the fact that the Torah does not want the unintentional killer to die.
-On the other hand, this institution simultaneously attest to the fact that the Torah did not outlaw avenging of blood.
+On one hand, the very existence of such cities attests to the fact that the Torah does not want the unintentional killer to die.
+On the other hand, this institution simultaneously attests to the fact that the Torah did not outlaw avenging of blood.
 If the גואל הדם is a negative institution, why allow it at all?
 If it is legitimate, why protect the unintentional murderer from them?

 - The flip side of the question relates to the Torah's evaluation of the unintentional murderer.
 How culpable does the Torah hold him?
-Is he totally innocent, and sent to the cities only for his own good?
+Is he totally innocent and sent to the cities only for his own good?
 If so, though, why is he only allowed to leave the city at the death of the high priest and not at his own discretion?
 Does this suggest that perhaps he, too, is somewhat deserving of punishment, and that the cities are a form of mandatory exile rather than a safe haven?